 The possibilities for robotic teams

-Where might you encounter robot teams in the future?
-In this article, we look at some of the future applications for robotic teams and discuss how they will work together in different environments.
+Robot teams will be essential for solving certain complex tasks.
+So, where might you encounter robot teams in the future?
+In this step, we look at some of the future applications for robotic teams and discuss how they will work together in different environments.

 Factories and warehouses

 Robots can be asked to fetch and bring items to the counter using a computer-based order system.
 If an item is too bulky, two robots will automatically cooperate to fetch and deliver the item.